macleginn/bivaltyp/content/languages/descriptions/Rutul_Shin_Borch.md

 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family_WALS }}, genus: {{ genus_WALS }}.
 - Macro-area: {{ macroarea }}.

-The data come from the Southern dialect of Rutul, sometimes referred to as the dialect of Shina-Borch.
+The dialect of Shin-Borch together with the dialect of Khnov is part of an idiom that is sometimes referred to as Southern Rutul.

 ## Grammaar notes